 a cup of water and then putting that into the freezer shouldn't be

 tortuous.
-Being cold-blooded creatures, their metabolism will drop
+Being cold-blooded creatures, their metabolism will

 with the temperature, so that by the time they are dying, that are